B.S., Cornell University; J.D., Ohio State University; M.Ed., Harvard University

 In 2010, Jamella earned a Juris Doctor at Moritz College of Law at The Ohio State University, a program for which she was the Katherine C. Jones Scholarship recipient and was also awarded the Marsha Schermer Scholarship by the Columbus Bar Foundation.
 While in law school, Jamella worked as a two-year summer associate at the law firm of Dinsmore & Shohl, LLP, and taught in the Ohio Law & Leadership Institute, a program developed to provide an opportunity for high school students from underserved communities to learn skills that may help them become lawyers and leaders in their communities.
 At graduation, Jamella was awarded the Harry S. and Georgina Lett Memorial Award for outstanding service to the Moritz College of Law.
 A recipient of numerous other awards, Jamella has also been awarded the Compaq Leadership Award, an award honoring alumni of City Year who have distinguished themselves through continued civic leadership and commitment to service.

-At Taft, Jamella is the former head of the Global Service & Scholarship Department and now serves as dean of Global and Diversity Education.
+At Taft, Jamella is the former head of the Global Studies and Service Department and now serves as dean of Global and Diversity Education.
 In this capacity, she has created the Center for Global Leadership and Service, an "action tank" developed though the Edward E. Ford Foundation Educational Leadership Grant initiative (www.eeford.org) and subsequent matching donations.